oesteban/hcph-sops/docs/data-collection/scanning.md

             ![qrs](../assets/images/qrs.png){: style="height:220px;width:220px"}

         - [ ] Check the corresponding box in the issue collecting notes about the session.

+!!! warning "When running multiple sessions back-to-back"
+        - [ ] Make sure the number of triggers forwarded by the syncbox (the maximum number of triggers is 9999 and we usually reached 9000+):
+            - [ ] Press the central button to stop the session,
+            - [ ] select `start session`,
+            - [ ] Press the central button again to start the new session.
+        - [ ] In *AcqKnowledge*, make sure you stopped the previous recording and started a new one (it will probably ask for a calibration of the respiration belt).
+        - [ ] Start a new examination on the MR console:
+            - [ ] Make sure all acquisitions are done,
+            - [ ] close any open patient window,
+            - [ ] find the patient in the system (or write new informations for a new participant)
+            - [ ] right click on the patient and press `start new examination`.

 ## Acquire a localizer (*AAhead_scout*)
 - [ ] Indicate the participant that the scanning will soon start: